 You may be asking why go through the process of creating a preset for strong contrast tone curve while you can actually select it from the tone curve panel.
 One, perhaps a minor one, advantage of the preset is that its effect can be seen in the “Navigator” panel by hovering over the preset with your mouse without actually applying it.
 The second reason for going through this exercise is to think through the process of creating Lightroom presets.
 As you use various adjustments you will develop a better sense of using each and become more proficient in them.
-And in time you will have a preset collection that reflect your sensibilities, your artistic judgement, your vision, rather than relying on someone else to make these decisions for you.
-Explaining the process in detail may make it sound complicated, but once you try it you will find that it is very straight forward.
+And in time you will have a preset collection that reflects your sensibilities, your artistic judgment, your vision, rather than relying on someone else to make these decisions for you.
+Explaining the process in detail may make it sound complicated, but once you try it you will find that it is very straightforward.